ECB pushes out rate hike, offers cheap cash to banks

 U-TURN

-Thursday’s announcement came four years to the month since the ECB launched a quantitative easing (QE) asset purchase program to prevent sub-zero inflation from further hitting an economy still reeling from the euro zone debt crisis.
+Thursday’s announcement came four years to the month after the ECB launched a quantitative easing (QE) asset purchase program to prevent sub-zero inflation from further hitting an economy still reeling from the euro zone debt crisis.

 In total it spent some 2.6 trillion euros ($2.94 trillion) buying up mostly government, but also corporate debt, asset-backed securities and covered bonds, at a pace of 1.3 million euros a minute.

-The ECB’s move to extend the horizon for steady rates was likely to be perceived as a policy reversal for the central bank that only ended its bond-buying program in December and had signaled an interest rate hike for later this year.
+The ECB’s move to extend the horizon for steady rates was likely to be perceived as a policy reversal for the central bank that only ended bond-buying in December and which had signaled an interest rate hike for later this year.

 “It is clearly an attempt to stay ahead of the curve and to avoid unwarranted tightening of the ECB’s monetary stance,” ING economist Carsten Brzeski wrote in a note to clients.